 Alex is responsible for the commercial, marketing and product management of the games.
 He wears many hats!

-Helen is responsible for planning and executing several of our projects.
-Helen heads up the production of our latest game, which gets children reading for pleasure.
+Helen is responsible for researching and advising on several of our projects.
+Helen also headed up the production of our latest game, which gets children reading for pleasure.

 Quality assurance manager - Harvey Owen

 Harvey takes care of the quality control of our games and website.
 He tests all iterations of our games to ensure they’re ready to be played by the public.

 Customer support and UI design - Stefan Kudev

 Stefan helps teachers, parents and children play our games.
 He runs the user support and creates extremely helpful content.
 Stefan also comes up with creative and user friendly designs to make our products better.

 Many people, past and present, have done a tremendous job to make this game what it is today: